nbijave123/CAPSTONE_1_INSAIDTELECOM_EVENTS_DA/README.md

 Please treat them as accurate ground truth for prediction.
 The data schema can be represented in the following table:

-gender_age_train - Devices and their respective user gender, age and age_group
+gender_age_train - Devices and their respective user gender, age and age_group.

 phone_brand_device_model - device ids, brand, and models phone_brand: note that few brands are in Chinese.

 events_data - when a user uses mobile on INSAID Telecom network, the event gets logged in this data.
 Each event has an event id, location (lat/long), and the event corresponds to frequency of mobile usage. timestamp: when the user is using the mobile.

+Please Note: INSAIDTELECOM.zip file contains gender_age_train_df, phone_brand_device_model_df and CAPSTONE1_DataAnalytics_INSAIDTELECOM_EVENTSDATA (Jupyter Notebook).
+events_data size is more than limit of 25MB set limit. hence it's not uploaded.